target/consensource-docs/content/docs/business/dlt-overview.md

 **Permissioned systems** aim to solve these two problems of efficiency and control.
 ConsenSource uses [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth), an enterprise DLT, to provide an additional layer of security and access control by allowing for _on-chain governance_.

 In practice, this means that all members of the network must reach consensus around which new actors are allowed to join the network, the types of actions they can perform, and more.
-A permissioned DLT lets ConsenSource use a more efficient consensus algorithms ([more info here - todo](test.com)) because there is a base level of trust between participants in the network.
+A permissioned DLT lets ConsenSource use a more efficient consensus algorithm ([more info here - todo](test.com)) because there is a base level of trust between participants in the network.

 {{< alert title="Takeaway">}}
 ConsenSource uses a _permissioned_ DLT to provide both greater efficiency, and control, of the network.